GP Online training

-Module 1 can be undertaken to obtain GP Mental Health Skills Training when combined with a gpmhsc core module (currently offered by gplearning).
+Module 1 can be undertaken to obtain GP Mental Health Skills Training when combined with a gpmhsc core module (currently offered by gplearning and ThinkGP).
 It is available as an ALM on both the gplearning and ThinkGP learning platforms, to accommodate GPs’ various affiliations and platform preferences.

 6 hours.
 40 Cat 1 points

 This module builds on the skills acquired in module 1 and expands them with a further focus on Alcohol and Other Drugs (AOD) and Sexual health issues in young people, including: